tylerscochran/NamePairing/README.md

 ## Features

-- Generate random pairs from a list of names
-- Import names with URLs via CSV file upload
+- Import names via CSV file with drag-and-drop support
-- Drag-and-drop CSV import functionality
+- Generate random pairings using a derangement algorithm (no one is paired with themselves)
+- Export pairings as an HTML file
+- Fully client-side with localStorage data persistence
 - Dark mode support
-- Responsive design for all device sizes
+- Responsive design
-- Export pairs as HTML file
-- Client-side storage for saving your data
+- Accessibility optimized

 ## Getting Started